island-lang/island-lang.github.io/README.md

 ```isl
 let andy = Person with firstName = "Andy", lastName = "Williams", Age = 19
 ```
-A class may also be called, like a function, and would return a new object, whose fields receive the arguments passed to it, by their order of declaration:
+A class may also be invoked like a constructor method, and would return a new object, whose fields receive the arguments passed to it, by their order of declaration:
 ```isl
 let andy = Person("Andy", "Williams", 19)
 ```